One of the best ways to improve your sketching skills quickly is by practising a variety of drawing exercises.

 Grab a pencil, or pen and observe and outline the main elements in your reference.
 Try and be accurate with your portrayal of the subject, if you make a mistake, erase it or start a fresh.

-Creating outlines can provide a foundation for larger pieces, more detailed works and paintings.
+Creating contour drawings can provide a foundation for larger pieces, more detailed works and paintings.
 Many artists rely on transferring a drawing onto the canvas of their final artwork, or using a grid to achieve accurate proportions.
 However, by practising drawing the outlines of different subjects, you can naturally improve the most fundamental and arguably difficult drawing skill, which is rendering realistic proportions.

 Blind contour drawing